![]() |

 Johan Huizinga was a founder of the field of cultural history.
-He wrote critically about Fascism in the 1930s and was arrested in 1942 for speaking out against the Nazis.
-He died in prison in 1945. |
+He wrote critically about Fascism in the 1930s, was arrested in 1942 for speaking out against the Nazis, and died in prison in 1945. |

 Jimmy wrote for the NRC (the NRC and Algemeen Handelsblad merged in 1970 into the present NRCHandelsblad).
-When Emmy went back to Holland he organized (is the story) that she could write about American literature, for quite a long time.
-There was also friendship with Jimmy's older brother Leonard Huizinga, his wife and daughter (my age, born in 1930).
-There is a picture of a summer house that our families had rented a in Noordwijk (a well-known village on the North Sea, 20 miles north of The Hague).
-I remember Leonard saying that children should be seen, not heard!I am grateful to Charles Leidschendam Boissevain, Marleen van Hall Habraken and Aad van Hall for the above information.
+When Emmie went back to Holland he arranged for her to write about American literature, for quite a long time.
+They were also friends with Jimmy's older brother Leonard Huizinga, his wife and daughter (born in 1930).
+We have a picture of a summer house that our families rented in Noordwijk, a well-known village on the North Sea, 20 miles north of The Hague.
+I remember Leonard saying that children should be seen, not heard!

 Johan Huizinga

-Johan was the son of Groningen Physiology Professor Dirk Huizinga and Jacoba Tonkens, who died two years after Johan was born.
-He was a student of Indo-Germanic languages graduating in 1895.
+Johan was the son of Gröningen Physiology Professor Dirk Huizinga and Jacoba Tonkens, who died two years after Johan was born.
+He was a student of Indo-Germanic languages, graduating in 1895.
 He then studied comparative linguistics, learning Sanskrit in the process.
 He wrote his doctoral thesis on the role of the jester in Indian drama in 1897.

-In 1902 he started writing about medieval and Renaissance history, writing a biography of Erasmus.
-He became Professor of General and Dutch History at Groningen in 1905.
+In 1902 he started writing about medieval and Renaissance history, with his first writing a biography of Erasmus.
+He became Professor of General and Dutch History at Gröningen in 1905.
 In 1915, he was appointed Professor of General History at Leiden University, a post he held until 1942, when the Nazis removed him.
 He opposed Fascism in the 1930s and in 1942 spoke critically of the Nazi occupiers.
 From then until his death in 1945 he was locked up by the Nazi regime.
 His body lies in the graveyard of the Reformed Church at 6 Haarlemmerstraatweg in Oegstgeest.

 Huizinga, The Play Element of Culture. |